ME-Data-Pipeline-Software/sofar_spotter_pipelines/pipelines/spotter_v3/README.md

 This pipeline is set up to ingest a zip folder containing all of the files directly from a Sofar Spotter's SD card.
-It reads the buoy motion, GPS position, metocean variables, and battery/charge parameters.
-It is backwards compatible with most versions of Spotter buoys.
+It reads the buoy motion, GPS position, metocean variables, and battery/charge parameters from the version 3 Spotter buoy.
+It is not backwards compatible with the version 1 or 2 buoys.
 It works better if one clears the SD card before starting a new deployment; otherwise delete the old files before running this pipeline.